sitrox/workhorse/README.md

 Workhorse can handle any jobs that support the `perform` method and are serializable.
 To queue a basic job, use the static method `Workhorse.enqueue`.
-You can optionally pass a queue name and a priority.
+You can optionally pass a queue name, a priority and a description (as a string).

 ```ruby
 class MyJob